 Licenced under this Creative Commons licence.

 Either side of the porch there are six bay, two-storey ranges, with a projecting wooden modillion cornice, pitched roof and dormers.
 The windows were altered later in the Georgian period, and perhaps at the same time a lower extension was added to the north end.
-After that, the 19th and 20th centuries made only minor changes and additions, until in 1991 there was a disastrous fire while repairs were in hand for the present owners.
-Almost the entire interior was destroyed and the even the external shell was badly damaged, but both have been carefully restored by Guy Taylor Associates of Newark, which won a Europa Nostra award for the project.
+After that, the 19th and 20th centuries made only minor changes and additions, until in 1991 there was a disastrous fire while repairs were in hand for the new owners.
+Almost the entire interior was destroyed and the even the external shell was badly damaged, but both have been carefully restored by Guy Taylor Associates of Newark, who won a Europa Nostra award for the project.
 The gardens were laid out in the 18th century, and have been enhanced in the last twenty years.
 The west front faces a wide court with brick walls and gatepiers, the south wall of which is the boundary of an elevated terraced garden ornamented with rusticated piers and urns, added in 1722.
 The terrace itself is 17th century and thought to have been built from the rubble of the old house.
 The gardens have been open to the public for many years, but closed permanently at the end of 2013.

 |Harrington Hall, as depicted on the Ordnance Survey 6" map, 1887|